mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 The Delivery Service (DS) is expected to play multiple roles in the Messaging Service architecture.

+Before dispatching the encrypted messages, the DS is first used during the group shared key establishment phase to provide initial keying material to a standalone Member trying to establish a new Group.
 Depending on the level of trust given by the Group to the Delivery Service, the functionnal and security guarantees provided by MLS may differ.

 ### Delivery of the initial keying material